EdAnalytics18/retail-analytics-BI-system-project/analytics/metrics_definition.md

-# 📐 Metrics Definitions
+#  Metrics Definitions

 This document defines the **core business KPIs** supported by the Retail Analytics BI System.
-All metrics are calculated from **Gold-layer (core) tables**, ensuring consistency, accuracy, and reuse across dashboards and ad-hoc analyses.
+All metrics are calculated from **conformed fact and dimension tables** in the Core layer and exposed through **analytics-layer (Gold) views**, ensuring consistency, accuracy, and reuse across dashboards and ad-hoc analyses.

 ---

 ##  Revenue Metrics

 ### Total Revenue
-Total sales generated before discounts and refunds, calculated at the line-item level.
+Total sales revenue generated at the product line-item level, before refunds.

 **Formula**
 `SUM(line_revenue)`